 Taking part in one of the most vivid markets and walk on the nostalgic boulevard's paving to watch brisk city nightlife

 Tehran has been veiled by the majesty of what Kashan, Isfahan and Shiraz reveal to the visitors.
 But this aura megacity with its numerous museums, hidden gardens and deluxe modern architectural monuments are bound to surprise you to have a new list to tick off and recommend to every other traveller who may miss the lovely chaotic heart of actual Iran.

-In the last 18th century the founder of Qajar monarchy chose Tehran as the capital of Iran.
-Tehran inhabitants were less than 10.000 after 50 years of Qajar era and up until the reign of Naser al-Din Shah the fourth Shah of Qajar, Tehran consisted of a walled citadel, a covered Bazaar and three major neighbourhoods of Udlajan, Chale-meydan and Sangelaj.
+In the last 18th century the founder of the Qajar monarchy chose Tehran as the capital of Iran.
+Tehran inhabitants were less than 10.000 after 50 years of the Qajar era and up until the reign of Naser al-Din Shah the fourth Shah of Qajar, Tehran consisted of a walled citadel, a covered Bazaar and three major neighbourhoods of Udlajan, Chale-meydan and Sangelaj.
 Then he started to sketch a new master map for his utopia monarchy by constructing modern streets, royal residents, clubs and restaurants.

-Shah wanted to symbolize a gateway to the megacity, so the Azadi tower and square came to existence to be the western door to this charm.
-Framing the snowcapped Alborz Mountains at the north, the vaulted arch and all of the elements of Azadi tower evoked the mesmerizing art and elegance of the Iranian architecture.
-Now after the Islamic revolution and swelling of city size, this tower will still give you the sight over the past in the right and the future in the left side of you.
+Shah wanted to symbolize a gateway to the megacity, so the Azadi tower and square came into existence to be the western door to this charm.
+Framing the snowcapped Alborz Mountains at the north, the vaulted arch and all of the elements of Azadi tower evoked the mesmerizing art and elegance of Iranian architecture.
+Now after the Islamic revolution and swelling of city size, this tower will still give you the sight over the past on the right and the future on the left side of you.

 Right after taking the frame of Tehran over the Azadi tower, getting to the high altitude above the most contemporary tower of whole Iran may pamper your sight even more.
 Milad tower which is the world's 6th tallest self-support tower hosts you in the sky of the capital where you will have the panoramic view of imposing mountains and city glittering daily life through highways and parks.